Skip to main content

 Implicit type conversion

 Some types include built-in type conversion (type casting) from one type into its own type.
-For example, if you assign a number to a String, it creates the string "1" instead of a compiler error:
+For example, if you assign an integer to a variable that has a floating-point type, it converts the value instead of giving a compiler error:

-As shown above, value assignment can be converted into a constructor call if the target type has a constructor that takes a single argument that matches the value being assigned.
-So, this code uses the String constructor that takes an integer: __init__(inout self, num: Int).
+As shown above, value assignment can be converted into a constructor call if the target type has a constructor that meets the following criteria:

-Thus, if you call a function that requires an argument of a certain type (such as String), you can pass in any value as long as that value type can implicitly convert to the required type (using one of the type's overloaded constructors).
+Similarly, if you call a function that requires an argument of a certain type (such as Float64), you can pass in any value as long as that value type can implicitly convert to the required type (using one of the type's overloaded constructors).

-For example, you can pass an Int to a function that expects a String, because String includes a constructor that takes an Int:
+For example, you can pass an Int to a function that expects a Float64, because Float64 includes an implicit conversion constructor that takes an Int:

 fn pass_integer():